artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks_summer/hw1/python-skills.md

     Rewrite extract_and_apply(l, p, f) in one line using a list comprehension.

 2. **[5 points]**  Write a function `concatenate(seqs)` that returns a list containing the concatenation of the elements of the input sequences.
-Your implementation should consist of a single list comprehension, and should not exceed one line.
+Your implementation should consist of a single list comprehension, and should not exceed one line.  *Hint: Python allows you to have nested for loops in list comprehensions.
+The syntax is a bit hard to understand the first time that you read it.*

     ```python
     >>> concatenate([[1, 2], [3, 4]])